chainHero/heroes-service/README.md

 You will see the two peers, the orderer and the two CA. To stop the network go back to the previous terminal, and press `Ctrl+C`, wait that all containers are stopped.
 You have succefully made a new network ready to use with th SDK.
 If you want to explore more deeper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

 ![Docker compose up screenshot](docs/images/docker-compose-up.png)

+> **Tips**: when the network is down, all containers used remains accessible, but not active, to check logs for example.
+You can see them with `docker ps -a`.
+In order to clean up this containers, you need to delete them with `docker rm $(docker ps -aq)`.

+> **Tips**: you can run the `docker-compose` command in background to keep the prompt.
+To do so, use the parameter `-d`, like this: `docker-compose up -d`.
+To stop containers, run in the same place where the `docker-compose.yaml` is: `docker-compose down` (this will also remove all containers).

 ## 5. Build a simple application using SDK